 - One interesting phenomenon in ASL has to do with the forms of the verb.
-ASL verbs will typically include much more information than what a verb in English would do.
-In that sense, ASL is more synthetic than English. - Consider the examples in the reading by Jackendoff for "I ask you" vs. "You ask me".
+ASL verbs will typically include much more information than what a verb in English would do. - Fill in the blank: ASL is a \\\\\-marking language. - Consider the examples in the reading by Jackendoff for "I ask you" vs. "You ask me" (p.
+91).